dubit/duck-tween/README.md

 **ScaleTime(float duration)**

 Scale time allows you to change the duration of an animation.
 This will end up changing the speed.
+If this is called during playback the progress is maintained.
+Example.
+If you are 60% of the way through a 1s animation (elapsed time = 0.6f), and then call `ScaleTime(2f)`.
+The animation is now 2 seconds long and the progress will remain at 60%, and elapsed time will change to 1.2f.
+(60% of 2s).
+The animation therefore will not jump ot a different point, and will still be smooth.

 ### AnimationDrivers
 The updates for tweens are driven by animation drivers.